Is Your School’s Marketing Fragile?

 A few bits of advice on your plan:

 - Make it a 12-month plan.
-Marketing is not a “season” or a week.
+School marketing is not a “season” or a week.

 - Clearly identify who does what and when.
 The recruitment director or principal can’t do everything.
 Delegate, but monitor those tasks that you delegate.